joestalker1/hangman/README.md

-#Simulate the game: when computer try to guess the word you memorized
+#Simulate the game hangman: when computer try to guess the word you memorized